 Empowerment-Based Self Defense

 Believe in Our Strengths, Defend What We Value.

+The workshop will be taught by SETpoint: Strength & Empowerment Training.
 SETpoint’s mission is to reduce sexual and physical assault particularly among people who are at a higher risk of victimization such as women and the LGBTQ population.
-The instructors are Lisa Nakamura and Michele Colvard, with core team support from John Kandray and Megan Block.
-Together they have over 35 years of experience.
+The instructors are Lisa Nakamura and Michele Colvard, with core team support from Megan Block.

 Express.
 Collaborate.
 Reclaim.